rustwasm/sfhtml5-rust-and-wasm/slides.md

 ???

-* now we are taking a DOM node parameter
+* now we are taking a reference to a DOM node parameter
+  * we know it is a reference because of the `&`

 ---

 class: rust-code

-.filename[src/lib.rs]
+.filename[src/greet2.rs]

 ```rust
 use wasm_bindgen::prelude::*;